 Our Healthy Living newsletter delivers free health and wellbeing-related content, along with other information about Which?
 Group products and services.
 We won't keep sending you the newsletter if you don't want it – unsubscribe whenever you want.
 Your data will be processed in accordance with our privacy notice.

 Different colours of light have different wavelengths, and these determine how deeply the light penetrates your skin and what biological effect it has.
 The most common wavelengths found in LED masks are blue, red and near-infrared light, all of which have some evidence for effects on the skin.
+These are:

 • Blue light primarily affects the outermost layer of the skin, and it's meant to be effective at combating acne.

 • Red light has a longer wavelength than blue light, allowing it to penetrate more deeply into the skin.
-According to some studies, it reduces the appearance of fine lines and wrinkles and improves skin texture and firmness.
+According to some studies, it reduces the appearance of fine lines and wrinkles, and improves skin texture and firmness.

-• Near-Infrared (NIR) Light offers deeper penetration than red light but provides a similar effect in that it reduces the appearance of fine lines and wrinkles and improves skin texture and firmness.
+• Near-Infrared (NIR) Light offers deeper penetration than red light but provides a similar effect in that it reduces the appearance of fine lines and wrinkles, and improves skin texture and firmness.

-What does the evidence say?
+What does the evidence say about LED masks?

 However, there are also some uncertainties present in studies around LED therapy in general, including the use of clinical and home devices (some dermatology clinics offer light therapy in-house via a larger machine).